rabbitmq/rabbitmq-website/site/tutorials/tutorial-one-javascript.md

   <img src="/img/tutorials/sending.png" alt="(P) -> [|||]" height="100" />
 </div>

-We'll call our message sender `send.js` and our message receiver `receive.js`.
-The sender will connect to RabbitMQ, send a single message, then exit.
+We'll call our message publisher (sender) `send.js` and our message consumer (receiver) `receive.js`.
+The publisher will connect to RabbitMQ, send a single message, then exit.

 In